CPA Exam Review

 - Regulation (REG) covers federal taxation, ethics, professional and legal responsibilities, and business law.

 Tri-C offers a two-credit hour CPA review course* for each of the four sections of the CPA exam.
-Each course runs eight weeks and meets four hours per week (two two-hour classes).
+Each course runs 14 weeks and meets two hours per week.
 The courses offered are:

 - ACCT 2530 CPA Review AUD